-New York, May 17.-Plans to form a rederation of all the Catholic organi-zations in this city, to begin its exist-ence with 180,000 members, have been discussed at a meeting of delegates from the various societies.
-No defifrom the various societies.
+New York, May 17.-Plans to form a federation of all the Catholic organi-zations in this city, to begin its exist-ence with 180,000 members, have been discussed at a meeting of delegates from the various societies.
 No defi-nite plan was made, however, it being decided to bring the matter before a mass meeting later at Carnegie hall.
 The object of the proposed federation is not stated.